[Works Salvation and Once Saved Always Saved Refuted]

-Though there are many teachings of the Lord Jesus that we could focus in upon to answer this question, perhaps His teaching known as The Prodigal Son (Luke 15:11-32) would be the best of all regarding this controversy.
-This teaching demonstratively shows the full extent of sin's destructive power in the life of a son of God, the key roles that free will and human responsibility have, the limited protective power offered by the seal of the Holy Spirit, as taught by Christ Himself and much more.
+Though there are many teachings of the Lord Jesus that we could focus in upon to answer the question, Did Jesus teach once saved always saved, perhaps his teaching known as the Prodigal Son (Luke 15:11-32) would be the best of all.
+The Prodigal Son teaching demonstratively shows the full extent of sin's destructive power in the life of a son of God, the key roles that free will and human responsibility have, the limited protective power offered by the seal of the Holy Spirit, as taught by Christ Himself and much more.
 Let's examine it closely.

 Verses 24 and 32 are essential to this parable, controversy and study.
 Both of these Scriptures, declared by the father, reveal the spiritual condition of the prodigal both BEFORE and AFTER the time of his "wild living."
 Verse 24 spoken to his servants says, "For this son of mine was dead and is ALIVE AGAIN; he was lost and is found," while verse 32, spoken to the older son says, "... this brother of yours was dead and is ALIVE AGAIN; he was lost and is found."
 The important point the father was emphasizing was the complete reversal of the prodigal's spiritual condition, now that he repented.
 He went from DEAD to ALIVE AGAIN which is equated in the same sentence as going from LOST to FOUND.
 Hence, there is great reason to rejoice over such a sinner that repents, as already mentioned two separate times in this same chapter in the parables of the Lost Sheep and Lost Coin.